 EXPANDING THE CAUSE

-The campaign has now expanded into the Bird Collision Prevention Alliance, a growing coalition of conservation groups, scientists, architects, industry leaders, and communities working together to make buildings safer for birds by addressing glass collisions and harmful lighting.
+The campaign has now expanded into the Bird Collision Prevention Alliance, a growing coalition of over 100 conservation groups, scientists, architects, industry leaders, and communities nationwide working together to make buildings safer for birds by addressing glass collisions and harmful lighting.
 Through StopBirdCollisions.org, the alliance pairs urgency with practical action, highlighting that more than 1 billion birds die each year in glass collisions in the U.S. alone, while showing that the solutions can be simple, effective, and affordable.